humdrum-tools/humdrum-documentation/guide/ch38/index.md

 -----------

-Sometimes scholars formulate hypotheses that are intended to pertain to the whole of music \-- that is, the feature is thought to be a musical universal.
+Sometimes scholars formulate hypotheses that are intended to pertain to the whole of music &mdash; that is, the feature is thought to be a musical universal.
 In these cases it may be impossible to identify a comparison repertory.